 Step 1: Check Available PostgreSQL Version

-Before you decide whether you want to set up PostgreSQL from the Ubuntu repository, verify which versions are available.
-Update the repository and then run the command:
+Before you decide whether to install PostgreSQL from the Ubuntu repository, verify which versions are available.

-apt show postgresql
+apt policy postgresql

 The output provides all the necessary information about the package, including the release number and size.